sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### Greedy algorithm

 Unfortunately, the graph coloring problem is NP-hard, meaning that there is (probably) no way to solve it polynomially for every instance.
+The optimal solution is known only for specific patterns, such as banded matrices.
-But there are efficient heuristics which generate good enough solutions in reasonable time.
+However, efficient heuristics exist that generate good enough solutions in reasonable time.
-The most widely used is the greedy algorithm, which considers vertices one after the other.
+The most widely used heuristic is the greedy algorithm, which processes vertices one after the other.
-This algorithm assigns to each vertex the smallest color that is not present among its neighbors, and never backtracks.
+This algorithm assigns to each vertex the smallest color that is not already present among its neighbors, and it never backtracks.
 A crucial hyperparameter is the choice of ordering, for which various criteria have been proposed.

 ## Second order